Questfall/docs/mining/Items.md

 *  They can’t be traded with other users
 *  Loot box can’t be opened if the character weight limit is fully used

+### Drop Rates

+The items drop rate from a loot box decreases 10 times with each tier.
+For example, Legendary (C) item is 10 times less likely to drop from a loot box than the same item as Rare (D).

+This makes the higher-tier items extremely valuable and hard to find in the loot boxes.
+If the chance of finding an F-tier clothing is 1 in 10 it makes the chances of finding an A-tier clothing 1 in 1 million.

+As finding higher-tier items is so difficult and elixirs and spell books are consumed, the game will never be over-saturated with powerful items.

+{% hint style="info" %}
+Loot boxes are the only way new items are released into circulation.
+{% endhint %}

 ***